 Best WordPress Security Practices for Multiple Client Sites (2026)

-These minor overlooked factors become harmful shortcomings.
 You might have 99% of your sites perfectly secured.
-Still, a client with an old, unpatched contact form plugin or a team member using a weak, reused password can be the single point of failure that compromises your entire reputation.
+Still, a client with an outdated, unpatched contact form plugin or a team member using a weak password can lead to a compromise.

-Let’s go through some of the ignored risks and vulnerabilities that agencies overlook:
+Let’s go through some of the ignored risks and vulnerabilities that agencies ignore:

 1. Outdated Software